Top Video Marketing Trends To Watch Out For In 2019

 Companies have started partnering with influencers to showcase their product or service using videos.
 We name this trend- influencer video marketing.
 The credibility of the influencers helps in engaging the target audience.
 They have a large social media following and have gained the trust and loyalty of their audience.

 Companies work with influencers to create exciting and relevant content.
 Exponential growing social media presents a massive opportunity for influencers.

-What’s more, influencer marketing deliver 11 times the ROI compared to other digital marketing methods.
+What's more, influencer marketing delivers 11 times the ROI compared to other digital marketing methods.

 Tech influencer Marques Brownlee reviewed and promoted iPhone XR with a video.

 5. Closed captions or subtitles in videos

 Increasing viewership and boosting SEO was never this easy.
 Adding subtitles or closed captions can help you close this deal.

 Research by PLYMedia indicates, videos with subtitles were watched fully by 91% of people compared to videos without subtitles being watched fully by 66% alone.
 85% of Facebook videos are watched on mute.

 People might not turn on sound for a video if they are in public or doing an activity like reading or listening to a song.
 A video with subtitles is likely to engage these people too.
 They help people with hearing disabilities and those whose native language is different from your video’s language.